Submission guidelines can be found in many places…

 - “PBs, Full ms. Novels – Three sample chapters.”

 C LIU interprets:

 - If it’s a PB, include a query letter and the full manuscript.

-- If it’s an easy reader, include a query letter and the whole thing.
+- If it’s an Easy Reader, include a query letter and the whole thing.
 Where did I get that from?
 Many guidelines don’t call out everything so you have to guess.
 If an editor is willing to look at three chapters, that’s usually around twenty-five pages.
-If your work is a chapter book, send in around that much.
+If your work is a Chapter Book, send in around that much.
 But please don’t send in 25 pages if your work is thirty pages.
-Use good judgment; send the whole thing BUT KEEP IN MIND that editor should actually edit these kinds of works.
+Use good judgment; send the whole thing BUT KEEP IN MIND that the editor should actually edit these kinds of works.
 The same goes for agents.
 Don’t send people material they don’t work with.